mBlinkii/MaUI-ElvUI-Profile-Strings/Nameplate Filters/README.md

-# ElvUI - Filters for M+ players - [Update 28.09.2023]
+# ElvUI - Filters for M+ players

+### Updates

+- 26.09.2025 - TWW S3 & ElvUI 14.0 Support

 ###

-Changelog
-- Update for TWW S1

-###

-These filters are for M+ players who are active in M+ and M0 dungeons.
-Here are different filters, priority target colors for ElvUI nameplates, important spell instructions, and important spell cast bar highlights.
+These filters are intended for Mythic Plus players and are active across all dungeon difficulty levels in the current season.

 ###